maximilian-sprengholz/homepage/docs/README.md

 # Maximilian Sprengholz
 (he/him)

-I recently earned my PhD in Sociology from Humboldt University and the Berlin Graduate School of Social Sciences (BGSS).
-My current research interests include social, political, and regional inequalities at the intersection of gender, nativity, and class.
+I recently earned my PhD in Sociology from Humboldt-Universität zu Berlin and the Berlin Graduate School of Social Sciences (BGSS).
+My research focused on labor market inequalities at the intersection of nativity and gender.
+Currently, I am seeking a position in research infrastructure and processes related to open science rather than research itself.

 [maximilian.sprengholz@protonmail.com](mailto:maximilian.sprengholz@protonmail.com)<br />
 [https://orcid.org/0000-0003-3829-3665](https://orcid.org/0000-0003-3829-3665)<br />